 Eat Your Vegetables

-The research is sound—optimal health is achieved through a diet that prioritizes the powerful nutrients in plants.
+The research is sound: optimal health is achieved through a diet that prioritizes the powerful nutrients in plants.
 That doesn’t mean you have to give up on meat entirely, only that you should put plants in the center of your plate.

-A few of the benefits of prioritizing plants include:
+The benefits of prioritizing plants include:

 - Reduced rate of type 2 diabetes, heart disease, and other chronic diseases.

 - Lower likelihood of obesity, high blood pressure, and high cholesterol.

 - Reduced carbon footprint.
-We love a perfectly-cooked steak just as much as the next carnivore, but prioritizing vegetables over meat for at least one meal a day is good for the environment's health too.
+We love a perfectly-cooked steak just as much as the next carnivore, but prioritizing vegetables over meat for at least one meal a day is good for the environment's health, too.

 Here are some easy ways to get started on a more plant-centric diet:

 Season with meat.
 Consider meat a seasoning rather than the main event.
-Add shredded chicken or steak to a stir-fry or salad, or a bit of pork into a big bowl of braised greens.
+Add shredded chicken or steak to a stir-fry or salad, or mix a bit of pork into a big bowl of braised greens.